francetr/times-2dfilter/Rapport.md

 Benchmarks for the Tiny Image ECMAScript Application were also realized based on time of processing, a JavaScript script was also implemented to automatize the process.
 We decided to run the benchmark 20 times for a given image and process, with a warmup phase (runs 10 times) and the benchmark (run 10 times).
 The benchmark correspond of the mean time,in millisecond, to process one operation for a given image.
 Different size of the image are tested (20 sizes different) with an initial size of *360*x*280*, and a proportionnal extansion of the width and height by adding 108 pixels, until the size reach *2160*x*1680*.
 We repeat the benchmark for the three types of image (uint8, uint16 and float32) and the three operations implemented (convolve, meanand Gaussian Blur).
 The results will be stored as a csv file that can be download by click on the html page.
+For the representation of the results obtained we used a diagram available in LibreOffice where the X axis represent the time processing (ms) and the Y axis the size of the image.

 Benchmarking in JavaScript is really complicated since the results are very variable and that they depend a lot on the state of the computer used for the test.
 Moreover, implementing a good benchmark implies a deep understanding of the execution processes and the interpreter.
 Thus the results obtained by our method have to be taken with care and as informative.